design-automation/mobius-sim-funcs/documentation/analyze.md

 For example, if the network consists of multiple polylines, then the vertcies of those polylines must be welded.

-Centralities are calculate based on distances between positions.
+Centralities are calculated based on distances between positions.
 The distance between two positions is the shortest path between those positions.
 The shortest path is the path where the sum of the weights of the edges along the path is the minimum.